 - i.
-Timely Receipt of Information Improved customer service will be realized when USCIS can deliver the FOIA product in a manner that is consistent with law and regulation and meets the requirements and expectations of the customer. - ii.
-Reduced Cost- a. financially (less litigation); b. time (additional contact, follow-up, and paperwork) Many lawsuits are brought, not because of a denial of the request, but because USCIS failed to communicate with the requesters on a timely basis on where the request is in the FOIA process.
-As of November 30, 2005, USCIS has 13 FOIA cases in different stages of litigation.
-DOJ attorneys should not have to defend lawsuits where the information fits that category.
+Timely Receipt of Information - Improved customer service will be realized when USCIS can deliver the FOIA product in a manner that is consistent with law and regulation and meets the requirements and expectations of the customer. - ii.
+Reduced Cost- a. financially (less litigation); b. time (additional contact, follow-up, and paperwork) - Many lawsuits are brought, not because of a denial of the request, but because USCIS failed to communicate with the requesters on a timely basis on where the request is in the FOIA process.
+As of November 30, 2005, USCIS has 13 FOIA cases in different stages of litigation33.
+DOJ

-&lt;sup>31 USCIS Response to CISO First Request For Information List on FOIA, September 16, 2005.
+31 USCIS Response to CISO First Request For Information List on FOIA, September 16, 2005.

-&lt;sup>32 USCIS Response to CISO Second Request For Information List on FOIA, December 14, 2005.
+32 USCIS Response to CISO Second Request For Information List on FOIA, December 14, 2005.

-Improved communication between USCIS and customer (more contact creates less frustration) - USCIS' failure of adequate communication with FOIA requesters on a timely basis is the single biggest frustration that people have with the FOIA.
+- attorneys should not have to defend lawsuits where the information fits that category. - iii.
+Improved communication between USCIS and customer (more contact creates less frustration) USCIS' failure of adequate communication with FOIA requesters on a timely basis is the single biggest frustration that people have with the FOIA.
 Customer service will vastly improve when USCIS creates a FOIA designated officer to mediate disputes between FOIA requesters and agencies.